MicrosoftDocs/architecture-center/docs/landing-zones/azure-governance-visualizer-accelerator-content.md

 ## Deployment

 The deployment of the accelerator is implemented through four GitHub actions.
-The GitHub acitons use the secrets and variables defined in the prerequisites stage to:
+The GitHub actions use the secrets and variables defined in the prerequisites stage to:

 - Deploy an App Service Plan and an Azure Web app to a resource group.
 - Configure Microsoft Entra ID authentication on the Azure Web app.